-Smart Dental group of practices aim to meet the requirements of the Data Protection Act 2018, the General Data Protection Regulation (GDPR), the guidelines on the Information Commissioner’s website as well as our professional guidelines and requirements.
+Smart Dental Care aim to meet the requirements of the Data Protection Act 2018, the General Data Protection Regulation (GDPR), the guidelines on the Information Commissioner’s website as well as our professional guidelines and requirements.

 The data controller is Monica shah who is also the information Governance Lead and the Data Protection Officer.

 This Privacy Notice is available at www.smartdentalcare.co.uk / at reception/ by email if you contact email@example.com or calling your practice.

 You will be asked to provide personal information when joining the practice.
 The purpose of us processing this data is to provide optimum health care to you.

 - Personal data for the purposes of staff and self-employed team member management.